Winchester 1866 Carbine

 New York Engraving

-A “RV” and a small “W” are located under the butt stock before the serial number.
-Also, there is a small “57” stamped on the engraved right side frame and the engraving includes a small “A” above and after each engraved initial (RM).
+Before the serial number, located under the butt stock is a “RV” and a small “W“.
+Also, there is a small “57” stamped on the engraved right side frame.
+The engraving also includes a small “A” above and after each engraved initial (RM).
 Most 66′ carbines that were purchased by the Mexican government were marked with a small “RM” inside a star burst.
 Therefore, the “RM” could stand for Republic of Mexico.
 In addtion, the “57” stamping on this carbine may be a property mark and the two “A’s” some type of government mark.
-As this particular gun may have been special ordered for a high ranking government official or military officer, it may be worth researching these markings.
+It may be worth researching these markings, as this particular gun may have been special ordered for a high ranking government official or military officer.
 The top receiver’s engraving has also been removed.
 Most likely the removed engraving at the top of the receiver had a name or inscription at one time.

 All the parts of the gun, including the screws, appear to be original.
 The exception is the barrel band, which is a period replacement with provisions for a swivel.
 The gun is in overall good to very good condition.
 The upper tang has an old braised repair at the screw hole.
 All the metal surfaces are a smooth grey color with only some medium pitting.
 Unfortunately, this pitting is in the barrel address area.